 Are you looking for a better way?

-Dask is a free and open source library that provides a framework for distributed computing using Python syntax.
+Dask is a free and open source library that provides a framework for Python distributed computing using Python syntax.
 With minimal code changes, you can process your data in parallel, which means it will take you less time to execute and give you more time for analysis.

 We created this guide for data scientists, software engineers, and DevOps engineers.
-It will define parallel and distributed computing and the challenges of creating these environments for data science at scale.
+It will define parallel and Python distributed computing and the challenges of creating these environments for data science at scale.
 We will discuss the benefits of the Pythonic ecosystem and share how scientists and innovators use Dask to scale data science.
 From the terminology used to libraries available, it’s here.

 We are Coiled, founded by Dask creators and core contributors.
 We hired open source engineers to maintain and improve Dask, so that it remains open while being stable and mature for enterprise needs.